hazelcast/hazelcast/docs/design/jet/025-jet-job-partition-pruning.md

 #### Solution design details

-There are two different approaches were considered, which differ from each other in the stage that we understand that some member may be pruned from job execution.
+There are three different approaches were considered, which differ from each other in the stage that we understand that some member may be pruned from job execution.
 The _generic_ approach tries to define the default behavior and applicable to DAGs from any source (SQL/Jet), whereas the _SQL-oriented_ approach focuses on hinting `ExecutionPlanBuilder` with additional meta-information from `JobConfig` and DAG constructed by SQL optimizer.
+The third, _mixed_ approach suggests to use the _SQL-oriented_ approach idea, but also analyze DAG to seek additional meta-information to unlock support of operations that requires partitioning edges, like joins or aggregations.

 ##### Generic approach

-The core idea here is that `ExecutionPlanBuilder` would perfrom a detailed analysis of the received DAG and possibly try to optimize it before creating execution plans.
-The requirements to prune a member are:
+The core idea here is that `ExecutionPlanBuilder` would perform a detailed analysis of the received DAG and possibly try to optimize it before creating execution plans.

-- each vertex in the DAG may work without an input;
-- DAG does not contain `distributed-broadcast` edges;
+The only requirement to prune a member is that source(s) have defined partitioning attribute strategy.

-This approach generifies member pruning for SQL, Pipeline API and any connector.
+This approach generifies member pruning for both SQL and Pipeline API, for any connector.
 However, it brings high complexity in problem analysis, long development time and big list of corner cases, which are discussed in the chapter below.

 ##### SQL-oriented approach